mild0wl/ENPM611-Team9_Project/README.md

 # ENPM611 Project Application Template - Team9

+The three analysis features implemented in this project:
+**Analysis One:**

+**Analysis Two:**  Analysis2 provides an overview of contributor activities across all issues, highlighting top contributors based on the comments, labeling activities, and issues closed.

+**Analysis Three:**

 This is the template for the ENPM611 class project.
 Use this template in conjunction with the provided data to implement an application that analyzes GitHub issues for the [poetry](https://github.com/python-poetry/poetry/issues) Open Source project and generates interesting insights.

 This application template implements some of the basic functions: